-This course gives students an opportunity to explore the concepts covered in physics through several design challenges, which they will use to perform physics experiments.
+In contrast to conventional physics labs, students will explore the concepts covered in Physics 11 by conducting experiments on several design challenges.
 The challenges in Engineering 11 typically involve 3D modelling, the laser engraver, 3D printers, motors and gears, and conventional shop equipment.
-Physics & Engineering 11 is an 8-credit, two-block course, taught by two teachers, and covers both Physics 11 and Engineering 11.
+Physics & Engineering 11 is an 8-credit, twoblock course, taught by two teachers, and covers both Physics 11 and Engineering 11.
 Students will need to conduct formal experiments and laboratory reports in addition to practice problem assignments.
 This course meets the requirements for entrance to post-secondary institutions and Physics 12.